platipodium/vinos/ReadMe.md

 from Apache 2.0.
 Please refer to the license information available for each individual file in this project for details.

+Funding for this software development was obtained by the German Federal Ministry for Education and Research  (BMBF) in the project Multiple Stressors on North Sea Life (MuSSeL) in the framework of the agenda Küstenforschung Nordsee-Ostsee (KüNO III) within the ministry's Forschung für Nachhaltigkeit (FONA) program.

-We appreciate if you provided your feedback or bug reports and improvement suggestions to us.
+We hope you can make good use of the software and find it useful and enjoyable.
+We appreciate your feedback, bug reports and improvement suggestions.